The-Strategy-Unit/experiencesdashboard/README.md

 ## About

+This read me is based on version [0.7.2](https://github.com/CDU-data-science-team/experiencesdashboard/tree/0.7.2)

 The Experience dashboard is the front end tool (Shiny App) for the [Patient Experience Qualitative Data Categorisation project](https://cdu-data-science-team.github.io/PatientExperience-QDC/), funded by NHS England and hosted by Nottinghamshire Healthcare NHS Foundation Trust.
 It ties a machine learning back-end, the [Pxtextmining](https://cdu-data-science-team.github.io/pxtextmining/reference/API/API/), to the data source via an API and present metrics and graphs to help clinical staffs and managers quickly gain insight from patient experience data collected via the [NHS England Friends and Family Test](https://www.england.nhs.uk/fft/).

 A hosted version can be found [here](https://feedbackmatters.uk/rsconnect/experience_a/).
 Please note that some of the data has been modified for the purposes of